 We represent European banks, Chinese state-owned enterprises, Japanese electronics firms and other international companies in their biggest U.S. cases.
 To help international clients stay on top of U.S. legal developments affecting their work, we publish "The World in U.S. Courts," a quarterly review of court decisions applying U.S. law to global business and cross-border activities.

 We are equally focused on helping clients avoid the courtroom in the first place through effective compliance programs and dialogue with regulators and legislators.
 Our Employment Law practitioners craft multijurisdictional compliance programs.
 Our White Collar & Corporate Investigations practice helps our clients implement programs to comply with the Foreign Practices Act, the Bank Secrecy Act and anti-money laundering laws, among other acts and laws.
 Industry disruptors call on our Public Policy practice group to advocate before state governments for regulation that promotes innovation – often as an alternative to competitor litigation.
-And our Cybersecurity & Data Privacy team regularly counsels clients on proactive strategies to improve their security preparedness and manage cybersecurity risks.
+And our Cyber, Privacy & Data Innovation lawyers regularly counsel clients on proactive strategies to improve their security preparedness and manage cybersecurity risks.

 Drawing on a deep bench of litigators, we assemble litigation teams that combine subject matter experts with advocacy skills.
 We bring in our appellate lawyers early to identify potential obstacles and create a long-term case strategy.
-Our team includes 25 former federal or state prosecutors, 142 former judicial clerks, 13 former Supreme Court clerks and three members of the American College of Trial Lawyers.
+Our team includes 25 former federal or state prosecutors, 142 former judicial clerks, 17 former Supreme Court clerks and five members of the American College of Trial Lawyers.

 We understand efficiency is an important measure of results.
 We collaborate closely with our in-house colleagues, conducting a cost-benefit analysis at each juncture of the matter.
 Our in-house Discovery Analytics & Review Service, based in Wheeling, West Virginia, works hand in hand with our litigators and offers a range of cost-effective services.
 Through a proprietary method, our teams are able to cull 96.7 percent of documents using technology, passing on an average cost savings of $58,000 per matter.